Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 You must keep adequate mileage records and retain fuel receipts and invoices to substantiate your mileage and fuel use reporting.

 Wisconsin adopted the record keeping requirements of the International Registration Plan (IRP) for registration and the International Fuel Tax Agreement (IFTA) for fuel tax.
 The following describes the requirements.

 Record all miles

-It is your responsibility to maintain acceptable records of all interstate and intrastate vehicle movement for all of your apportionable or qualified motor vehicles.
+It is your responsibility to maintain acceptable records of all interstate and intrastate vehicle movement for all of your IRP apportionable or IFTA qualified motor vehicles.